LCC-CIT/CS297-CourseMaterials/CapstoneAlphaPresentation.md

 ## Documentation

-As a team, you will post the following documents in the Alpha Release forum:
+As a team, you will post the following documents in the Preliminary Presentation Documentation forum:

 - Updated design documents:
   - UML class diagram of your domain model
   - Wireframes of yet-to-be-made UI
 - A link to your Jira project (this is for your instructor, you don't need to invite the whole class)
 - A link to your GitHub repository (this doesn't need to be public, just your instructor needs to access it.)